JennEYoon/datasciY/README.md

 ### History
- * Add folder for Tableau project - June 2020
- * Add folder for Javascript and Jquery project - June 2020
- * Add folder for MySQL project - June 2020

  * Add links to HTML github viewer, Open In CoLab, Open In MyBinder - June 2020
  * Add general.html page for broader topics - June 13-15, 2020
  * Working on personal projects to post on datasciY.com during February to May 2020